GoraNetwork/developer-quick-start/README.md

 specification options as well as other details on the off-chain computation feature, refer to Gora off-chain API documentation.

-### Experimental EVM examples
+### Base (EVM) examples

-The `evm` subdirectory contains examples that use experimental EVM support.
+The `evm` subdirectory contains examples and tools for the Base blockchain or potentially any EVM-compatible network.
-These require a source checkout of the GNR repo since it has not yet been included in any public release.
-So at this time these examples are for internal use only.

 ## Troubleshooting